 504 Accommodations in Schools

-Sometimes students with certain mental and physical disabilities do not qualify as disabled under traditional state or federal laws, but may still need special accommodations to fully succeed in school.
 Section 504 of the Rehabilitation Act of 1973 is a federal law that bans discrimination against people with disabilities.
-In the school setting, “504 accommodations” refer to simple, inexpensive changes a school must take to allow students with disabilities the chance to succeed in a classroom setting.
+In the school setting, these accommodations refer to simple, inexpensive changes a school must make.
+These changes allow students with disabilities the chance to succeed in a classroom setting.

-While Section 504 does not require schools to provide individualized educational programs -- like those required under the Individuals with Disabilities Education Act (IDEA) -- it is a federal law that schools are expected to follow.
+Section 504 does not require schools to provide individualized educational programs (IEPs).
+This is unlike those required under the Individuals with Disabilities Education Act (IDEA).
+Yet, Section 504 is still a federal law that schools must follow.

 Examples of reasonable 504 accommodations may include: